 This one-hour presentation will provide an overview of the different types of profit-motivated cybercrimes targeting US businesses, governments, and consumers.
-Analysts will provide an overview of the tactics and trends in cybercrime, including, but not limited to, ransomware, business email compromise, data theft, skimming devices, point-of-sale malware, malicious advertising, and other extortion tactics.
+Staff will provide an overview of the tactics and trends in cybercrime, including, but not limited to, ransomware, business email compromise, data theft, skimming devices, point-of-sale malware, malicious advertising, and other extortion tactics.
 A Q&A session with attendees will conclude the presentation.

 This one-hour presentation will provide an overview of historical incidents involving cyberattacks or cyber-espionage conducted by or on-behalf of foreign nations, including Russia, China, Iran, and North Korea.
-Analysts will outline the current assessment of threats posed by nation-state adversaries and the different motivations and tactics employed by these actors.
+Staff will outline the current assessment of threats posed by nation-state adversaries and the different motivations and tactics employed by these actors.
 A Q&A session with attendees will conclude the presentation.

 This one-hour to 90 minute presentation will provide you with a basic understanding of the Dark Web and TOR network.
-Analysts will outline the origins of the Dark Web, types of illicit information/goods/services that are available for purchase, who uses it and why.
+Staff will outline the origins of the Dark Web, types of illicit information/goods/services that are available for purchase, who uses it and why.
 A Q&A session with attendees will conclude the presentation.
 This presentation does not cover child exploitation.

 This one-hour presentation will provide the audience with an understanding of ransomware, a type of malicious software that attempts to extort money from victims by restricting access to computer systems, mobile devices, and files.
-Analysts will outline how ransomware works, why it’s so prevalent, and how individuals and organizations can best protect themselves from a ransomware infection.
+Staff will outline how ransomware works, why it’s so prevalent, and how individuals and organizations can best protect themselves from a ransomware infection.
 Videos demonstrating the following will be shown: the ransomware infection process, the impact of a ransomware attack on a small business, a hacker’s advertisement promoting the sale of a ransomware kit, and a brute-force attack on an RDP port.
 A Q&A session with attendees will conclude the presentation.